A

 Interest rate

-This is the percentage that is paid to you by the bank in interest on savings, or the percentage you pay if you have taken out a loan.
+This is the percentage that is paid to you by the bank in interest on savings, or the percentage you pay to the lender if you have taken out a loan.

 International Money Order (IMO)

-This is a written order for the payment of a sum of money to a named individual, which is usually issued and payable at a bank or post office.
+This is a written order for the payment of a sum of money to a named individual.
+It is usually issued and payable at a bank or post office.

 Interest Rate Hedging Product (IRHP)

-These are financial products which are designed to enable customers to manage fluctuations in interest rates, for example, swaps, caps, collars and structured collars.
-More information on this subject can be found here.
+These are financial products which are designed to enable customers to manage fluctuations in interest rates, for example, swaps, caps, collars, and structured collars.
+More information on this subject can be found at Interest Rate Hedging Products (IRHPs) — GFSC.

 ISA